The SAT is an important exam for students planning to apply to colleges in the United States.

 How to Interpret Your SAT Reading Score

-Once you receive your SAT score report, it’s important to understand what your Reading score means and how it fits into your overall SAT performance.
+This score helps you understand your performance and how it fits into your overall SAT results.
 Here’s a guide on how to read your SAT score:

 Final Tips and Encouragement for SAT Reading Success